sirotka/Waveform-Gen/README.md

   Inputs:
   * clk - 100 MHz system clock from the Nexys A7 board
+  * rst - Global reset button, usually a separate button on the board to initialize the system
   * btnu - Pushbutton for increasing frequency
   * btnd - Pushbutton for decreasing frequency
   * btnl - Pushbutton for switching between waveforms
   * btnr - Pushbutton for switching between waveforms
-  * rst - Global reset button, usually a separate button on the board to initialize the system
   * sw - General enable switch (acts as the clock enable for the generator)

   Outputs:
+  * led - Lights up small green diode on the board when switch is on
   * pwm - PWM signal sent to the mono audio jack
-  * seg7 - Display segments
+  * seg - Display segments
   * an - Display anodes (selects which digit is active)
+  * aud_sd - Turns on amplifier so that signal can be "heared"

-- debouncer.vhd --> safety module for button
+- debounce.vhd --> safety module for button

   Inputs:
   * clk - 100 MHz system clock from the Nexys A7 board